 View the resolution at https://www.facebook.com/UBCIC/posts/1587864601244111

 News of interest

-Learn more about the human rights of Indigenous Peoples and some of our solidarity work in Canada.
+Learn more about the human rights of Indigenous Peoples.